How Life Insurance Brokers Are Paid And Why You Don’t Care

-However, I do believe that some advisors are more prone to selling some types of insurance or some companies more than others.
+However, I do believe that some advisors are more prone to selling some types of life insurance or some companies more than others.
 Below I’m going to explain first of all EXACTLY how advisors get paid.
-Then I’ll explain how brokers *actually* get motivated to sell a product or company.
-And finally, I’ll show you how to avoid those potential pitfalls – and it’s not going to be by having a conversation about commissions.
+Then I will explain how brokers *actually* get motivated to sell a product or company.
+And finally, I will show you how to avoid those potential pitfalls – and it’s not going to be by having a conversation about commissions.

 Overview of Commissions

 Life insurance commissions have two tiers – the base commission, and the ‘override’.
-Base commission is fixed per product, per company and is effectively a percentage of 1st year’s premium.
+Base commission is fixed per product, per company and is effectively a percentage of 1st year’s annual premium.
 Override is a percentage of base commission and varies by how much volume an advisor does.
-Overrides would range from 120% to 180%
+Overrides typically range between 100% to 180%.

-Here’s some real life examples, based on a $1000/year premium.
+Here are some real life examples which are based on a $1000/year premium.
 Note that the commission is effectively a total, one time for the life of the policy.
 These commissions are not paid every year.

 |Manulife 120% override||Manulife 180% override||BMO 180% override||Smaller player 210% override|